MarcusOtter/APOD.Net/docs/examples/download.md

 # Download all APODs between two dates
 This example shows how to download all APOD images between two dates to a folder on your computer.
-It assumes intermediate knowledge in C#.
+Intermediate knowledge in C# is assumed.

 The project targets .NET Core 3.0 but will work with any platform version that [supports .NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) (small changes may be required for different target frameworks).